nanddeepn/code-samples/SPFx/WebParts/react-timeline/README.md

 ![SharePoint list schema][figure2]

-Users with Manage Web permissions will be able to add, edit, and delete events from web part.
+Users with "Manage Web" permissions will be able to add, edit, and delete events from web part.

 ![Event CRUD][figure3]